Boundary hopper left structure to honour instinct. Now shapes leadership in its most formative stage.

 Coaching came naturally - but running a practice didn’t.
 I started small, tested everything, made mistakes, refined ideas, and found my way.

-That’s me walking my talk - untangling the mess into one clean move forward, now leading a life that’s true to who I really am.
+That’s me walking my talk - deconstructing the mess into one clean move forward, now leading a life that’s true to who I really am.

 Let’s Begin.